DemoMacro/vuepress-boilerplate-netlify-cms/README.md

 ---
 # NetlifyPress

-This is a book written in Gitbook and hosted with Netlify.
+This is a book written in VuePress and hosted with Netlify.

 ### Quick Start